ghengismark/AsteroidsFX/README.md

 # Asteriods FX
-A JavaFX remake of a classic.
+**A JavaFX remake of a classic.**

-*GNU 3 license
+GNU 3 license.
-All images and audio are free/public domain/public license.*
+All images and audio are free/public domain/public license.

 # Links
 * [JAR file to play](dist/AsteroidsFX.jar)